Rostlab/relna/README.md

 _nalaf_ framework is well documented [here](https://github.com/carstenuhlig/thesis-alex-carsten).

-As part of the thesis, an associated corpus by the same name (_relna_) was annotated using TagTog.
+As part of the thesis, an associated corpus by the same name (_relna_) was annotated using [tagtog](https://www.tagtog.net).
 The _relna_ corpus consists of 140 documents that have been semi-automatically annotated using GNormPlus for named entities and manually annotated for relations.
 The reason for relation extraction for transcription factors and gene / gene products, and corpus statistics is documented [here](https://github.com/ashishbaghudana/relna/wiki/Corpus).

 Using our method, we achieve an F-measure of 69.3% on the _relna_ corpus.
 The full results of our experiments are available [here](https://github.com/ashishbaghudana/relna/wiki/Results).